krishnanmuthukumar/springboot-aws-secretmanager/README.md

 Using AWS secret manager to store your crdentials and using them in Springboo project .

-1. Create a secret manager entry in AWS
+1. Create application properties in AWS Secret Manager
-2. Create an IAM user with AWS secret manager read/write permission
+2. Create an IAM user with _SecretsManagerReadWrite_ permission

-in application.properties file, add the below property
+Set the aws credential in your system.

-spring.config.import: aws-secretsmanager:test/mysecret;
+in application.properties file of the application , add the below property spring.config.import: aws-secretsmanager:test/mysecret;